+IA CKLES

 Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT

-2009 12 307 11 15-26 5-12 1- 3 2 3 0 1 0 0
+2009 12 307 11 15-26 5-12 1-3 2 3 0 1 0 0

-2010 10 309 19 6-25 1- 1 0- 0 1 2 0 0 2 0
+2010 11 333 19 7-26 1- 1 0- 0 1 2 0 0 2 0

-Totals 21 593 30 21-51 6-13 1- 3 3 5 0 0 2 0
+Totals 22 640 30 22-52 6-13 1- 3 3 5 0 0 2 0

-- Last name is pronounced Bock-T-are-E. - Bakhtiari is currently atop the depth chart at right tackle. - Bakhtiari has played in 676 of 727 offensive snaps this season and graded out to 80 percent in all 10 games and over 90 percent five, second most on the team.
-He earned a grade of 94 against Baylor and 91 against Colorado State and Hawai'i.
-He has 46 finish or knockdown blocks, third most on the team with his high of eight coming against Iowa State in week 10, and three touchdown blocks. - Bakhtiari played 47 offensive snaps against Colorado State in his first game of his redshirt freshman season and was graded out to 91 percent.
-He had six finish or knockdown blocks. - Bakhtiari is one of the quickest linemen on the team, boasting 5.0 speed in the 40. - Bakhtiari has added 55 pounds to his 6-4 frame after reporting at 235 lbs. as a freshman. - Bakhtiari was a late bloomer, having not started a game until his senior season.
+- Last name is pronounced Bock-T-are-E. - Bakhtiari is currently atop the depth chart at right tackle. - Bakhtiari has played in 746 of 797 offensive snaps this season and graded out to 80 percent in all 11 games and over 90 percent six.
+He, along with Nate Solder, are the only two linemen to grade out over 80 percent in all 11 games, and he ranks second to Solder for most 90 percent games.
+He has 53 finish or knockdown blocks with his high of eight coming against Iowa State in week 10 followed up by seven against K-State, and three touchdown blocks.
+He has given up just one sack in those 746 plays. - Bakhtiari played 47 offensive snaps against Colorado State in his first game of his redshirt freshman season and was graded out to 91 percent.
+He had six finish or knockdown blocks. - Bakhtiari is one of the quickest linemen on the team, boasting 5.0 speed in the 40 - Bakhtiari has added 55 pounds to his 6-4 frame after reporting at 235 lbs. as a freshman. - Bakhtiari was a late bloomer, having not started a game until his senior season.
 He was a better lacrosse prospect.
 He grew three inches between his junior and senior seasons. - Bakhtiari knew Colorado was the right fit for him in a unique way.
 It was when he was being recruited by Washington and couldn't get his mind off of Colorado. - He enjoys lifting, basketball, swimming water skiing and snow skiing. - Bakhtiari's oldest brother, Eric, played collegiately at San Diego State and is currently on the Tennessee Titans roster.
-His uncle, Dan Jackson, played quarterback at California.

-- Bakhtairi has proud Persian heritage and hi paternal grandfather immigrated to the United States from Iran.
+His uncle, Dan Jackson, played quarterback at California. - Bakhtairi has proud Persian heritage and hi paternal grandfather immigrated to the United States from Iran.
 His middle name is Afrisiab Asad, which translates to Alfred. - He has picked up quickly on the intricacies of the game and credits his brother, Eric, emulating what his brother has taught him in practice and games. - Johnson on Bakhtiari: "He's athletic, quick, aggressive and physical.
 It's a heck of a battle at the right tackle spot (with Bryce Givens) in fall camp."